tbrown/adventures/_posts/1915-05-01-dani-meadow-mouse.markdown

 Besides, it keeps my wits sharp all the time.
 I am afraid I should find life very dull indeed if, like you, I feared nothing and nobody.
 By the way, see how queerly that grass is moving over there.
-It looks as if Mr. Blacksnake--Why, Mr. Toad, where are you going in such a hurry?"
+It looks as if Mr. Blacksnake--Why, Mrs. Toad, where are you going in such a hurry?"

-"I've just remembered an important engagement with my cousin, Grandfather Frog, at the Smiling Pool," shouted old Mr. Toad over her shoulder, as she hurried so that she fell over her own feet.
+"I've just remembered an important engagement with my cousin, Grandfather Frog, at the Smiling Pool," shouted old Mrs. Toad over her shoulder, as she hurried so that she fell over her own feet.

 Dani chuckled as she sat alone on her doorstep.
 "Oh, no, old Mr.